sdiehl/wiwinwlh/tutorial.md

 % What I Wish I Knew When Learning Haskell (Version 2.5)
 % Stephen Diehl
-% March 2016
+% January 2020

 Stephen Diehl (<a class="author" href="https://twitter.com/smdiehl">@smdiehl</a> )

-This is the fourth draft of this document.
+This is the fifth draft of this document.

 #### License